Lowell E. English: Vietnam War

-In early July 1966, Marine reconnaissance reported the presence of NVA 324th Division in the vicinity of Vietnamese Demilitarized Zone.
-English received orders from General Kyle to activate Task Force Delta again on July 13, 1966.
-The task force consisted of four infantry battalions, 2nd Battalion 1st Marines, 1st Battalion 3rd Marines, 2nd Battalion 4th Marines and 3rd Battalion 4th Marines, one artillery battalion 3rd Battalion 12th Marines and various supporting forces.
+In early July 1966, Marine reconnaissance reported NVA 324th Division in the vicinity of the Vietnamese Demilitarized Zone.
+On July 13, English received orders from General Kyle to reactivate Task Force Delta, consisting of four infantry battalions (2nd Battalion 1st Marines, 1st Battalion 3rd Marines, 2nd Battalion 4th Marines and 3rd Battalion 4th Marines), one artillery battalion (3rd Battalion 12th Marines), and supporting forces.

-The Operation Hastings was commenced on July 15 with the task to pushed the North Vietnamese Army (NVA) forces back across the Demilitarized Zone and the combats lasted until August 3.
-English used combined attacks of ground forces, artillery, airstrikes and helicopter assaults and killed approximately 700 NVA soldiers.
-The Marine suffered 126 killed and lot of wounded.
+Operation Hastings began on July 15 to push the North Vietnamese Army (NVA) forces back across the Demilitarized Zone and the combat lasted until August 3.
+English used combined attacks of ground forces, artillery, airstrikes, and helicopter assaults and killed about 700 NVA soldiers.
+The Marine suffered 126 killed and many wounded.

-The situation in Quảng Trị Province forced III Marine Amphibious Force's commander, general Lewis W. Walt, to launch a large-scale operation, whose main objective was to stop the PAVN 324th Division from crossing the demilitarized zone and invading Quang Tri Province.
-The Operation Prairie, a series of actions in defense of the demilitarized zone, began on August 3, 1966, and English again led Task Force Delta.
+The situation in Quảng Trị Province forced III Marine Amphibious Force's commander, general Lewis W. Walt, to launch a large operation to stop the PAVN 324th Division from crossing the demilitarized zone and invading Quang Tri Province.
+Operation Prairie, a series of actions in defense of the demilitarized zone, began on August 3, and English again led Task Force Delta.

 Concerned by the growing PAVN activity along the DMZ and that PAVN units could move past the Marines' positions at the Rockpile and Dong Ha, COMUSMACV General William Westmoreland pushed III MAF to station a Marine battalion at Khe Sanh.
 English strongly opposed the plan, saying, "When you're at Khe Sanh, you're not really anywhere.
 It's far away from everything.
 You could lose it and you really haven't lost a damn thing."

-English participated in the operation until beginning of 1967, when he completed his tour in Vietnam.
-For his service with 3rd Marine Division and Task Force Delta, he was decorated with the Navy Distinguished Service Medal and also received the Vietnam Gallantry Cross by the Government of South Vietnam.
+English participated in the operation until the beginning of 1967, when he completed his tour in Vietnam.
+For his service with 3rd Marine Division and Task Force Delta, he received the Navy Distinguished Service Medal and also the Vietnam Gallantry Cross from the Government of South Vietnam.